ethanwongca/ai_source_paper/README.md

-# Gen AI to determine a paper is a source paper
+# Gen AI to determine a paper is a source paper (Proof of Concept)
  Using Gen AI we determine whether or not a paper is a source paper or a literature review.

 ## Languages